GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultVerification/Example.rst

 Constitutive laws
 ------------------------------

-For this problem, a homogeneous and isotropic domain with one solid material is assumed for both reservoir and its surroundings.
+For this problem, a homogeneous and isotropic domain with one solid material is assumed for both the reservoir and its surroundings.
-The solid and fluid materials are named as ``rock`` and ``water`` respectively, whose mechanical properties are specified in the ``Constitutive`` section. ``PorousElasticIsotropic`` model is used to describe the linear elastic isotropic response of ``rock`` when subjected to fluid injection.
+The solid and fluid materials are named as ``rock`` and ``water`` respectively, and their mechanical properties are specified in the ``Constitutive`` section. ``PorousElasticIsotropic`` model is used to describe the linear elastic isotropic response of ``rock`` when subjected to fluid injection.
 And the single-phase fluid model ``CompressibleSinglePhaseFluid`` is selected to simulate the flow of ``water``.

 .. literalinclude:: ../../../../../../inputFiles/poromechanics/faultPoroelastic_base.xml